decentralized-hse/practice/07-crdt/README.md

 [Version vector][v] is a way to track dataset versions in a causally ordered system.
-It is a vector of `seq` numbers, where each `seq` is the number of sequential updates produced by each respective replica.
+It is a vector of `seq` numbers, where each `seq` is the version of the state as seen by each respective replica.
 Alternatively, that is a map `{src: seq}`, where `src` is the replica `id`.
 It is assumed, that we received updates from replica `src` all the way up to `seq`.